Prefix Consensus For Censorship Resistant BFT: Problem Definition

 \begin{definition}[Slot Latency] Fix a slot $s$ that starts after GST and is not censored.
 The \emph{slot latency} of slot $s$ is the time from the start of slot $s$ to the earliest time $T$ such that, by time $T$, every honest party has started slot $s{+}1$. \end{definition}

-Commit latency can be strictly smaller than slot latency: committing all honest inputs may complete before the protocol commits inputs from Byzantine parties needed to advance to slot $s{+}1$.
-In sequential-slot constructions this gap directly increases slot latency; in \Cref{sec:smr:slot-latency} we discuss how to reduce slot latency to commit latency.
+Commit latency can be strictly smaller than slot latency: a low output may commit all honest inputs before the agreed high finalizes the slot and triggers slot $s{+}1$.
+In sequential-slot constructions this gap directly increases slot latency; \fullversionref{sec:smr:slot-latency} discusses pipelining techniques that reduce it.

+\begin{definition}[Amortized Commit Latency] Consider an infinite execution after GST, and let $s_1,s_2,\ldots$ be the non-censored slots.
+Let $L(s_k)$ denote the commit latency of slot $s_k$.
+The \emph{amortized commit latency} is

+A protocol has amortized commit latency at most $L$ if this quantity is at most $L$ in every execution. \end{definition}

 In this section, we present a simple 3-round protocol for \pc (\Cref{def:pc}) with $O(n^2)$ message complexity and communication complexity $O((\const L + \sigsize)n^4)$ (\Cref{sec:pc:simple}).
 Although not communication-efficient, it serves as a warm-up and highlights the main ideas.
+The first-round certification rule treats coordinates independently: a coordinate is appended only when one value has strict-majority support within the first-round quorum.
 The round complexity of our \pc protocol is \emph{optimal}, as a matching lower bound is shown in~\Cref{sec:lower-bound}.

-Due to space constraints, we defer two variants to the appendix: \Cref{sec:pc:optimized} presents a communication-optimized protocol with complexity $O(\const n^2 L + \const n^3 + \sigsize n^2 L)$, and \Cref{sec:pcopt} presents an optimistic variant with 2-round good-case latency and 4-round worst-case latency.
+Due to space constraints, we defer the communication-optimized implementation to \fullversionref{sec:pc:optimized}; it has complexity $O(\const n^2 L+\const n^3+\sigsize n^2 L)$.